gbone001/hall-frontline-pass/README.md

 # Discord VIP Bot

-This Discord bot allows users to register their player ID (Steam or Gamepass) and request temporary VIP status for a certain amount of time on connected servers.
-The bot integrates with an external API to manage VIP status for players and stores player information in a local SQLite database.
+This Discord bot allows users to register their player ID (Steam or Gamepass) and request temporary VIP status for a certain amount of time on connected Hell Let Loose servers.
+The bot connects directly to the Hell Let Loose RCON V2 interface to manage VIP status for players and stores player information in a MySQL database.

 ToDo:
 Execute the following commands after downloading: